chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-architecture-protocol.md

 without copying it to another intermediate data structure, it's just easier / faster this way.

-We will introduce two types for this: `TcpStream` which is an abstraction over ... well a TCP stream, you can write / read bytes from it asynchronously.
+We will introduce two types for this:

+- `tokio::net::TcpStream` which is an abstraction over ... well a TCP stream, you can write / read bytes from it asynchronously.

-*Note: there is a `TcpStream` provided by the standard library which does **synchronous** read/write operations*
+  _**Note**: there is a `std::net::TcpStream` provided by the standard library which does **synchronous** read/write operations_

+- `BufWriter` which will handle buffering `write_*` calls to the underlying `TcpStream` thus reducing the number of write syscalls that we have to make.

 So the code for the write path will be something along the lines of: